Russell Hayden: Career

+Marriages, death, and burial

 Hayden was married from 1938 to 1943 to actress Jan Clayton, who was later cast as the first mother on the Lassie television series on CBS.
 The couple had a daughter, Sandra Hayden (1940–1956).
 In 1946 Hayden wed screen actress Lillian Porter, who retired from pictures.
 The Haydens remained happily married until his death on June 9, 1981, three days before his 69th birthday.

 Hayden is interred at Oakwood Memorial Park Cemetery in Chatsworth, California.